 - Juice: Quincy.

-- In The Room, Peter is the only one who appears to have a clue that, for example, playing football in tuxedos is a bad idea or that Lisa has some serious Lack of Empathy issues.
+- Peter is the only one who appears to have a clue that, for example, playing football in tuxedos is a bad idea or that Lisa has some serious Lack of Empathy issues.
 He disappears halfway through the movie, since the actor had other commitments, with the unintentionally hilarious line, "That's it.
 I'm done."

 - Downfall: Albert Speer is one of the few people who realizes the war is lost and refuses to carry out Hitler's order, and forgoes suicide, believing Germany can still have a future.